heaventree/StarterTemplatesV1/handover.md

 - CORS issues continue to block external template content loading
 - User requested to stop further modification of template preview system
 - All 280 templates successfully migrated to the database and accessible from main interface

+## Updates - May 3, 2025 (12:40 AM)
+During this session, I worked on implementing a features page:

+- Created initial version of a features page modeled after the WP Astra site
+- Replaced all Astra branding with "Heaventree Quickstart Templates"
+- Added hero section with gradient background
+- Implemented features overview section with feature cards
+- Added detailed feature sections showcasing header builder, colors & typography, site builder, etc.
+- Created an "All-in-One Site Builder" section with feature icons
+- Included a testimonials section
+- Added a call-to-action section at the bottom
+- Attempted to fix styling issues with dark mode elements and inconsistent padding
+- Added SVG icons for various features
+- Linked "Visit Main Site" button to heaventree.ie in a new tab

+The implementation requires further refinement as it still has issues with:
+- Design consistency with the home page
+- Missing elements from the reference design
+- Styling issues with text contrast and visual elements
+- Better image assets needed for feature illustrations